 To obtain the final contour from the initial one (drawn by user), a binary mask of the initial contour is first created, and then a morphological filtering is applied to this binary mask.
-The purpose of morphological filtering is smoothing and removing extra lines that do not belong to the contour.
+The purpose of morphological filtering is smoothing and removing extra lines that not belong to the contour.
 These lines may arise when the contour is drawn by means of multiple segments, especially at the points of intersection of these segments, Figure 1.

 Basically, morphological filtering is divided into three stages (i) morphological erosion; (ii) selection of the biggest binary object from the image and (iii) morphological dilation.
 The user also has the possibility to select the degree of smoothing between low, medium and high.
+In each of these morphological operations a flat disk-shaped structuring element is used, with a specific radius for each smoothing level (low: radius 1; medium: radius 3; high: radius 7).